-Gabrielle Union Shares the Unexpected Denim Piece That Looks Good on Every Woman
+Gabrielle Union Shares an Unexpected Denim Piece That Looks Good on Every Woman

 by Alanah Joseph | Wed., Oct.
 3, 2018 2:24 PM

-Gabrielle Union's new fashion line for every woman, but there's one piece that she's saying you have to have.
+Gabrielle Union's new fashion line for every woman, and there's one piece that she's saying you have to have.

 In honor of the launch of her new New York & Company collection today, the L.A.'s Finest star revealed everything that went into designing her under-$100 fashion line, including her inspiration and the pieces she's loving.